StefanoN98/SQL-Projects/README.md

 #### **💼 Business Value**

 These queries act as **foundational analytical reports**:

-- They **consolidate raw data** from the warehouse into **structured, business-ready datasets** (markets, customers, products).
+- **Consolidates raw data** into structured, business-ready datasets (markets, customers, products).
-- They enable **analysts and BI teams** to load clean outputs into visualization tools like Power BI, Tableau, or Looker, building **dashboards and interactive reports** without re-writing complex SQL.
+- Enables analysts and BI teams to build dashboards and reports without re-writing complex SQL.
-- They provide **repeatable and standardized KPIs**, ensuring consistent metrics across teams (e.g., what defines a "Large Market" or "Top Champion Customer").
+- Delivers **standardized and repeatable KPIs**, ensuring consistency across teams and departments.
-- They serve as a **launchpad for deeper analysis** — from marketing campaign targeting to revenue forecasting and product lifecycle management.
+- Serves as a **foundation for deeper analysis** — from marketing segmentation to revenue forecasting and product lifecycle management.

 In short: these queries are not just one-off analyses, but **reusable building blocks** that bridge the gap between **data engineering** and **business intelligence**.